joshua-light/chalice-restful/README.md

 #### Authorizers

-To add an authorizer instance use `authorizer` configuration decorator:
+To add an authorizer instance, use `authorizer` configuration decorator:

 ``` python
 from chalice import Chalice, IAMAuthorizer